About PROOF

 2024

-March 10, 2024: Proof establishes a March 2024 high for new daily website visitors (62,712).
+March 10, 2024: Proof establishes a March 2024 high for daily website views (62,712).
 This is far and away the highest March single-day visitor count Proof has seen.

 The PROOF Book Trilogy